 I would recommend that you follow the advice in Figure 15 and change this default to one of the prepress settings.
-So if Photoshop was installed on a European computer, you would select the 'Europe Prepress Default' setting from this or the 'More Options' list shown in Figure 16.
+So if Photoshop was installed on a European computer, you would select the Europe Prepress Default setting from this list.
 If a preset color setting says 'prepress', this will be the ideal starting point for any type of color managed workflow, especially if you are a photographer.
-That is all you need to concern yourself with initially, but if you wish to make customized adjustments, then you can make custom changes in the Working Spaces section.
-For help selecting an ideal RGB workspace, refer back to the section on RGB spaces on pages 10-11 (where I recommend using ProPhoto RGB).
-I'll be covering the CMYK and Grayscale settings later.
+That is all you need to concern yourself with initially, but if you wish to make customized adjustments, then you can make custom changes in the Working Spaces section below.
+For help selecting an ideal RGB workspace, refer back to the section on RGB spaces on pages 570-571 (where I recommend using ProPhoto RGB).
+The CMYK and Grayscale settings will be covered later.